 If you’re looking for something on the lower end of the spectrum, you can choose a guesthouse for nearly 3000 Rupees per night.
 The room will be very basic but have a private toilet.
 But unlike tents, most of the guesthouses, are located near the train station only, which is nearly 10 km (or a 300Rs auto rikshaw ride) away from Triveni Sangam.

 If you want to stay close to Triveni and in a budget tent accommodation, you can get a bed in a 10-bed dormitory for nearly 1000 Rupees per night per person.
 And at such a price, comes the not-so-clean bedsheets and the not-so-clean (with no running water of course) shared toilets.
-Here’s the phone number for Suraj Mishra, one of the people I met during my visit to Kumbh Mela who owns a budget tent accommodation.
+Here’s the phone number for Suraj Mishra, one of the people I met during my visit to Kumbh Mela who owns a budget tent accommodation and can help your budget travel in Kutch.
 He may even arrange for something else.
 Number: 91-9839226134.

 So now that you’ve decided what to do, and before I proceed with other information to help you make the most of your 2019 Prayagraj Kumbh Mela visit, let’s understand…